-cent study by the Harvard School of Public Health that found that the MPAA standards on sex and violence in movies have weaker.
+cent study by the Harvard School of Public Health that Blunt.
+"We probably will want found that the MPAA standards on sex and violence in movies have been getting weaker.

 "Mr. Blunt does continue to have questions about the process by which 'Facing the Giants' was rated and what that says about ratings creep in general," spokeswoman Burson Taylor said Friday.